C String Extraction: Standard, Custom & Multibyte Guide

 }

-4.3 Dynamically Obtaining Substrings Using malloc
+4.3 Dynamic Substring Acquisition Using malloc

-• Add dest[i] = '\0'; to ensure a null terminator at the end.
+• dest[i] = '\0';must always place null character at the end

 Function Specification